liujch1998/liujch1998.github.io/index.md

 My research focus is commonsense reasoning, mathematical reasoning, and text generation.
 I am fortunate to be advised by Prof. Yejin Choi and Prof. Hanna Hajishirzi.

-Previously, I received B.S. in Computer Science from University of Illinois at Urbana-Champaign.
+Previously, I received B.S. in Computer Science from University of Illinois at Urbana-Champaign, where I worked with Prof. Julia Hockenmaier.
 I used to work in Facebook's Natural Language Generation (NLG) team.

 My name in Chinese characters is 刘嘉程